from 612€

 About the program

 A childcare volunteer in Sri Lanka can make a vital contribution to brighten up the daily lives of children from challenging backgrounds.
 From supporting educational development and encouraging a positive lifestyle, you can play a key role in making a positive impact on the local community.
-The projects we work with provide a vital safety net for these children.
+The projects we work with provide important early years education for these children.
 The more help and encouragement they can get from volunteers, the better and brighter their future.

 If you volunteer in Sri Lanka with children, you'll find it is a highly rewarding experience and one that people from all backgrounds can get involved in.
-You can support these children's homes to ensure the kids get a positive start to their education and development.
-Sharing your time, skills and affection as a childcare volunteer in Sri Lanka will be deeply appreciated by the families affected.
+You can support these preschools to ensure the kids get a positive start to their education and development.
+Sharing your time, skills, and affection as a childcare volunteer in Sri Lanka will be of great support to the local preschool teachers.
 Finally, there are also a range of animal volunteering abroad projects in Sri Lanka you can support.

 Typical day